dannydoritoeth/awai/sales-copilot/docs/hubspot/process-training.md

    - Navigate to the record in HubSpot
    - Locate the "AI Scoring" section
    - Fill out all training fields:
-     - Set classification as "Ideal" or "Less Ideal"
      - Provide a score (higher scores for better fits)
-     - Select relevant attributes
      - Add detailed notes explaining the classification

 3. **Run Training**